 Special Requirements for Senior Study Abroad

-If you are applying to study abroad abroad during your senior year you will need to petition the Committee on Admission & Academic Standing (CAAS) prior to submitting your petition.
-CAAS petition forms are to be completed in addition to the Study Abroad Petition Form.
+If you are applying to study abroad abroad during your senior year you will need to petition the Committee on Academic Standing (CAS) prior to submitting your petition.
 A schedule of CAAS meetings is available in the Academic Advising Center and the Center for Global Education.
 For further instructions make an appointment with a staff member in the Center for Global Education (x4950).

 Financial Aid, Merit Scholarships & Other Tuition Benefit Recipients